HomeNewsResearchLourdes Martínez Villaseñor: Promoting Responsible and Ethical AI

 Service to the scientific and academic community

-Such recognition, the doctor explains, was awarded due to her trajectory since 2014 to promote AI ethics in different activities: publications, organization and participation in national and international forums, and as a teacher.
+The doctor explains that she received this recognition in recognition of her work since 2014 to promote AI ethics through various activities: publications, organizing and participating in national and international forums, and her work as an educator.

-In the last two years, he has led special sessions at the IJCNN International Conference related to the ethical challenges of AI systems for healthcare and medicine.
-In addition, in 2023 he was part of the editorial committee in an issue of the scientific dissemination journal of the Mexican Society of Artificial Intelligence Komputer Sapiens dedicated to ethics in AI.
+Over the past two years, he has led special sessions at the IJCNN International Conference on the ethical challenges posed by AI systems in healthcare and medicine.
+In addition, in 2023 he served on the editorial board for an issue of Komputer Sapiens, the popular science journal of the Mexican Society for Artificial Intelligence, dedicated to ethics in AI.

-In relation to the activities of service to the scientific community, it has also encouraged the inclusion of three panels in these days of Ethics in Artificial Intelligence in the organization of national and international congresses (COMIA and MICAI) and has participated as an expert on these topics on an ongoing basis.
+In connection with its activities serving the scientific community, it has also promoted the inclusion of three panels on AI Ethics in the organization of national and international conferences (COMIA and MICAI) and has consistently participated as an expert on these topics.

 Lourdes Martínez Villaseñor: promoting responsible and ethical AI

-Currently, there is great enthusiasm and expectations for artificial intelligence technologies.
-However, there are major negative consequences .
+Currently, there is a great deal of enthusiasm and high expectations surrounding artificial intelligence technologies.
+However, they are having significant negative consequences.

-Speaking about the challenges she has faced in her professional career in relation to the creation of reliable, accessible, inclusive and impartial AI systems, she notes that the main challenges are in relation to privacy, security, fairness, transparency and explainability, accountability, human control and promotion of human values.
+When discussing the challenges she has faced in her professional career regarding the development of trustworthy, accessible, inclusive, and unbiased AI systems, Dr. [Name] notes that the main challenges relate to privacy, security, fairness, transparency and explainability, accountability, human control, and the promotion of human values.

-"Applications in the healthcare domain are very critical as people's lives are at stake.
-In this domain, the ethical design of intelligent systems is of course mandatory and especially relevant.
-To this end, it is vital to take care of ethical principles in the application of intelligent systems," he says.
+“Applications in the healthcare sector are extremely critical, as people’s lives are at stake.
+In this field, the ethical design of intelligent systems is, of course, mandatory and particularly important.
+To that end, it is vital to uphold ethical principles when implementing intelligent systems,” he notes.

 Lourdes Martínez Villaseñor: promoting responsible and ethical AI

-He likewise adds, "The medical community is very cautious, and rightly so, about the benefits of AI for medicine, so it has been a seven-year journey to build bridges to engage them in the development of the systems to gain their trust and adoption."
+He adds: “The medical community is very cautious—and rightly so—about the benefits of AI for medicine, so it has been a seven-year journey to build bridges that involve them in the development of these systems in order to earn their trust and secure their adoption.”

-She says AI is transforming all sectors of society.
-Indeed, it is driving operational efficiency by automating repetitive tasks and advanced data analysis.
+The doctor states that AI is transforming every sector of society.
+In fact, it boosts operational efficiency by automating repetitive tasks and enabling advanced data analysis.

-However, he says, "the problem is that there is no way to ensure that the benefits of AI are spread equitably and fairly across the world as it is a multifactorial issue that concerns the entire ecosystem."
+However, he notes that“the problem is that there is no way to ensure that the benefits of AI are distributed equitably and fairly around the world, as it is a multifaceted issue that affects the entire ecosystem.”

-In this way, he notes: "We must work from all sectors (academia, government and business) to make everyone aware of the need to take into account the ethical dimension, make laws and commitments to self-governance and inclusion.
-For each intelligent system, the impact on human rights and the dignity of the person must be evaluated with all those involved and in an interdisciplinary manner".
+He notes:“All sectors —academia, government, and business—must work together to raise awareness of the need to consider the ethical dimension, enact laws, and make commitments to self-governance and inclusion.
+For every intelligent system, the impacts on human rights and human dignity must be assessed in collaboration with all stakeholders and through an interdisciplinary approach.”

 Lourdes Martínez Villaseñor: promoting responsible and ethical AI

-Another important role of the academic is to be part of the Technical Advisory Committee of the Preliminary Electoral Results Program ( COTAPREP).
-This committee has the task of advising and monitoring the implementation and operation activities of the PREP, a system that provides preliminary election results through the capture and publication of the data collected by polling station officials.
+Another important role the scholar plays is serving on the Technical Advisory Committee for the Preliminary Election Results Program (COTAPREP).
+This committee is tasked with advising on and monitoring the implementation and operation of the PREP, a system that provides preliminary election results by collecting and publishing data recorded by poll workers.

-"My role will be to participate in these activities and issue recommendations to improve the preparation of systems and processes for the implementation and operation of the PREP," he explains.
+“My role will be to participate in these activities and make recommendations aimed at improving the readiness of the systems and processes for the implementation and operation of the PREP, he explains.

-Likewise, the General Assembly for the election of the Board of Directors of the Mexican Society of Artificial Intelligence (SMIA) for the period 2024-2025, ratified that Dr. Ponce will be its president, while Dr. Hiram Ponce, also a research professor at the Panamericana School of Engineering, will serve as vice-president, both as of January 1, 2024.
+In addition, the General Assembly convened to elect the Executive Board of the Mexican Society of Artificial Intelligence (SMIA) for the 2024–2025 term confirmed that Dr. [Name] will serve as president; while Dr. Hiram Ponce, also a research professor at the Panamericana University School of Engineering, will serve as vice president, both effective January 1, 2024.

-In this role, the researcher will be responsible for the management of the board of directors of GIEWS, as well as the development and execution of the strategic plan and the linkage between the society and the academic, business and government actors of the same.
+In this role, the researcher will be responsible for managing the SMIA board of directors, as well as for developing and implementing the strategic plan and fostering ties between the association and its academic, business, and government partners.

 Lourdes Martínez Villaseñor: promoting responsible and ethical AI